gabegm/gabriel/content/posts/I-Don't-Like-Data-Science-Competitions.md

 ## How to improve your Data Science skills

 If you are looking for ways to learn, find a particular industry that interests you and try to apply Machine Learning to it.
-Let's say you are into real estate and would like to train a model to predict the value of a proprty based on its features.
+Let's say you are into real estate and would like to train a model to predict the value of a property based on its features.
 You might even try to forecast the future price increase X years in the future.
 This could help others looking to buy property and shed a light on the price fluctuations in the property market right now.

 You could definitely find a data set online which will give you this information, however as I explained above these data sets will not hold in real world examples.
 It would be more realistic if you found a website(s) listing the information you need and build a [scraper](https://scrapy.org/) to collect the data you need and schedule it to run on a regular basis so that you can start to collect historical data over time.
 In certain cases some websites may even offer an API to make your life a little easier in getting the data which you need.